samolego/Taterzens/docs/professions/blacksmiths.md

 ## Pricing

-If you install [Grand Economy](https://www.curseforge.com/minecraft/mc-mods/grand-economy) mod, you can use it instead of defualt item pricing.
+If you install [Grand Economy](https://www.curseforge.com/minecraft/mc-mods/grand-economy) mod, you can use it instead of default item pricing.
 Otherwise you can set the default payment item and how much is it "worth".

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/L8c5hZvJOBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>